 Take note, net sales is the 100% point as the reference guide for all other values.

 All deductions are calculated against net sales NOT gross or adjusted gross sales.
 This is also true when looking at a franchise income statement.
 Royalties are generally revenue sharing per the franchise agreement.
 Therefore, royalties are deducted from adjusted gross sales before calculating franchisee sales and then deducting returns and allowances.
-So the revenue section for a franchisee income statement is much more complicated than the above layout.
+The revenue section for a franchisee income statement is much more complicated than the above layout.
 But the key is that operating profit margin is determined against net sales and not the other revenue section lines.

 A third fundamental principle of the operating profit margin is its wide acceptance as the numerator value used with the debt coverage formulas.
 It is widely believed and accepted that operating profit is used to pay for capital costs (long-term debt and equity costs).
 This is not 100% correct as taxes do play a role in determining return on equity.
 However capital costs will include costs of debt service and capital maintenance of fixed assets.
 Capital maintenance is often characterized with the use of the term ‘Reserves’ or ‘Replacement Reserves’.